jmo927/GifTastic/README.md

 This is a pretty straight-forward app: click on one of the tags to see 10 GIFs from GIPHY.
 Click the "10 More" button to see 10 more GIFs from this tag.

+The GIFs load paused.
+Just click on the image to animate it!
+Click it again to pause it.

 Below each GIF is a rating for the GIF, as well as a "Favorite" button.
 Any GIF you favorite will be saved for when you click the "Display Favorites" button (favorites only save while browser is open).

 ## Tech